Main Content

 Access that keeps you connected

-It's rare to find a coastal neighborhood with this level of access.
+It is rare to find a coastal neighborhood with this level of access.
 John Wayne Airport is just 7 miles away—about a 15-minute drive—with nonstop service across the U.S. and direct routes into Canada and Mexico.

 Pacific Coast Highway cuts through the village, giving you a direct line north into the rest of Newport Beach and south to Laguna Beach.
 The 73 Toll Road connects quickly to the 405, making regional business hubs easily accessible.
 The village itself is walkable, with cafes, restaurants, and shops clustered close enough for daily errands on foot.